miklevin/MikeLev.in/_posts/2025-02-28-fasthtml-fastapi-llm-over-training.md

 Make that git repo a nix flake.
 Do webdev as you normally would on Linux (very mainstream), and then whatever you write can just travel and run on any Mac, Windows or Linux machine as any git repo can.

+#### HTMX Reduces Cognitive Overhead

+So how do these over-the-wire HTML fragments work?
+How do they update the DOM like magic bullets without a page-reload?
+It's called HTMX, and it's a real game changer, to the extent that it could make ReactJS and everything like it obsolete for everything but edge cases.
+For most web development most of the time, you can make your code more performant and future-proofed by ditching client-side JS like React/Vue and just use the original HTML specification but a few more commands layered in by HTML that makes any element able to be updated without page-reloads.
+That reduces the need for JavaScript overall, because these updates even though they're quietly using JS in the background are completely interacted with through attributes, like the `href` of an `a` tag.
+There's no additional programming "surface area", thus lower cognitive overhead.

+#### Template Language Simplification

+Okay, so you get that the removal of those double curly bracket template language like jinja2 (aka nunchuks, mustache, liquid templates, yadda yadda) reduces cognitive overhead?
+It's one less language to deal with, and an embedded one with all these strange neutralization rules because mixing-languages, right?
+Mix one language with another and what's a syntax highlighter to do?
+It's one of the unspoken banes of Python web existence.
+It's not such a problem in PHP because the language was designed that way.
+But FastHTML eliminates the templating language in the same genius stroke that it layers-in HTMX API-calls at the Python parameter level.
+HTML elements become Python functions that have HTMX calls on the parameters.

+#### A New Era for Python Web Development

+It's all a bit heady, but that's because it's a sea change in Python web development.
+It's something new that elevates Python on the webdev landscape to something... well, having good enough reasons on its own to choose it for webdev aside from just loving Python.
+It makes it a legitimately cool platform for webdev, meritorious as a first-choice in its own right.
+You get to take up a much more love-worthy language than JavaScript and do web development in a way that won't give you JavaScript envy -- at least for my use cases.

 ### The LLM Knowledge Gap